dynatrace-wwse/enablement-kubernetes-opentelemetry-openpipeline/README.md

 fg %1
 ```

-then cancel it with CTRL + C.
+Then cancel it with CTRL + C.  This will kill the node server and stop the lab guide.